telstra/open-kilda/README.md

 The next command starts the green version of OpenKilda from the latest images.
 Common components wouldn't be restarted (we started them using the previous command).
-FloodLight 1 wouldn't be restarted; FloodLight 1 will stay on blue mode.
+Floodlight 1 wouldn't be restarted; Floodlight 1 will stay on blue mode.
-Only FloodLight 2 will be restarted.
+Only Floodlight 2 will be restarted.
 ```shell
 make up-green
 ```

 The next command is used to test rollbacks.
 It runs stable components in blue mode.
-The difference with `make up-stable` is that this command wouldn't start common components (like Zookeeper, Kafka, etc) and FloodLight 2 (it stays in green mode).
+The difference with `make up-stable` is that this command wouldn't start common components (like Zookeeper, Kafka, etc) and Floodlight 2 (it stays in green mode).

 ```shell
 make up-blue